prasshaa/dex-publish-gate/docs/05-rubric-and-decision-logic.md

 ## Overall routing decision

-1. **Any hard-gate fail, from any cluster → Full review.** Non-negotiable, never averaged away — this is the same principle from the original case study, now applied to a checklist instead of a composite score.
+1. **Any hard-gate fail, from any cluster → Full review.** Non-negotiable, never averaged away — a serious failure in one area cannot be offset by strength elsewhere.
-2. **No hard-gate fails, but one or more flags → Targeted review.** The reviewer sees only the specific flagged items and their cluster, not the whole tour — this is where the "turn a score into saved reviewer time" principle from the first prototype still applies directly.
+2. **No hard-gate fails, but one or more flags → Targeted review.** The reviewer sees only the specific flagged items and their cluster, not the whole tour — this is what turns a routing decision into saved reviewer time rather than a full re-read.
 3. **No fails, no flags → Auto-publish**, with the accessibility label attached if relevant (that's a label, not a gate outcome).

 **What's still open, deliberately deferred to later phases:**